What does elder care really cost?

 Research

 Original analysis from our editorial team, every statistic derived from our own database.
-See all research.
+See all research or the national elder-care statistics reference.

-PlainElderCare's 6 care-type ladder runs from adult-day-health-care at $2557 monthly to private-room nursing home at $11983 monthly — a 4.7x cost spread across the long-term-care-setting spectrum.
+PlainElderCare's five-care-type ladder runs from adult day health care at $2,557/month to a private-room nursing home at $11,983/month, a 4.7x cost spread across the long-term-care spectrum.

-MethodologyHow we work with CMS & Genworth data
+MethodologyHow we work with CMS & CareScout data

 Sources, refresh cadence, transformation steps, and the limits of every facility-level rating and cost we publish.